 A disciple making movement (DMM) is a rapid and exponential increase in disciples making disciples.
 These movements share a distinct group of priorities which provide the environment for unhindered multiplication.

-- The focus is to make every follower of Christ a reproducing disciple rather than merely a convert.
+- Focus: The focus is to make every follower of Christ a reproducing disciple rather than merely a convert.

-- Each disciple is equipped in comprehensive ways (such as interpreting and applying Scripture, a well-rounded prayer life, functioning as a part of the larger Body of Christ, and responding well to persecution/suffering) in order that they might function not merely as consumers, but as active agents of Kingdom advance.
+- Equipment: In a Disciple Making Movement, each disciple is equipped in comprehensive ways such as interpreting and applying Scripture, a good prayer life, functioning as a part of the larger Body of Christ, and responding well to persecution and suffering.

-- Each disciple is given a vision both for reaching their relational network and for extending the Kingdom to the ends of the earth with a prioritization on the darkest places (with a “no place left” mentality).
 They are equipped to be able to minister and partner with others in the Body of Christ in both of these environments.
+This is so they might function not merely as consumers, but as active agents that advance the Kingdom of God.

+- Vision: Each disciple is given a vision both for reaching their friends and family and for extending the Kingdom to the ends of the earth with a prioritization on the darkest places (with a “no place left” mentality).

-- Holistic – By focusing on obedience to Scripture, these believers are compelled and eager to show God’s love to people.
+- Holistic Churches: By focusing on obedience to Scripture, these believers are compelled and eager to show God’s love to people.
 The disciples in these movements love those around them and take care of widows and orphans and fight oppression, etc.